 - 1.1.
-The Vale of York Clinical Commissioning Group is required to make arrangements to manage conflicts of interest.
-This policy sets out those arrangements, based on Section 8 of its Constitution and taking account of the relevant statutory requirements and quidance documents outlined in Section 16. - 1.2.
-Specific rules around GPs as potential providers of CCG commissioned services will be covered in the Vale of York Clinical Commissioning Group's Procurement Policy. - 1.3.
+NHS Vale of York Clinical Commissioning Group (the CCG) is required to make arrangements to manage conflicts of interest.
+This policy sets out those arrangements, based on the following, taking account of the relevant statutory requirements and guidance documents outlined in Sections 21 and 22 - guidance published by NHS England for CCGs taking responsibilities for Co-Commissioning of Primary Care Services - Section 8 of the CCG Constitution; - revised guidance published by NHE England in June 2016 - 1.2.
+Specific rules around GPs as potential providers of CCG commissioned services will be covered in the NHS Vale of York Clinical Commissioning Group's Procurement Policy. - 1.3.
 In addition to the specific arrangements in this policy, the CCG will embody public service values and principles in all its business transactions as outlined in the Policy on Business Conduct.